Book Corner: The King’s Jewel by Elizabeth Chadwick

 William’s second wife was a sister of Richard Guet, who was described as ‘frater comitissae Warennae’ when he gave the manor of Cowyck to Bermondsey Abbey in 1098.2 Guet was a landowner in Perche, Normandy, but his sister’s name has not survived the passage of time.
 All we know of her is that, a few days after her husband’s death, she attempted to gift 100 shillings to Ely Abbey in restitution for damage caused by William de Warenne.
 The monks refused the donation, hoping that Warenne’s departing soul had been claimed by demons.3

 Despite this reputation at Ely, William de Warenne and his wife, Gundrada, had a reputation for piety.
-At some point in their marriage, probably 1081-3, they went on pilgrimage to Rome.
+At some point in their marriage, either in 1077 or between 1081 and 1083, they went on pilgrimage to Rome.
 Due of war in Italy they only got as far as the great abbey of Cluny in Burgundy, where they were received into the fellowship of monks.
 On their return to England they founded a priory at Lewes, following the Cluniac rule and a prior and 3 monks were sent from Cluny to establish the foundation.
-It was the 1st Cluniac foundation in England.
+It was the first Cluniac foundation in England.

 pevensey_castle_aerial_alt